-- SSL was originally developed by Netscape - Goal was to enable electronic payment over the WWW. - TLS encrypts communications between two partners - Transmissions are encrypted in both directions over the life of the session. - Encryption is managed through X.509 Private certificates being present at both ends - Authentication is managed by having the Public Portion of each of the signing CA certificates be present at the opposing end. - Client Browser validates URL against Private Certificate of website - Private certificate must contain the URL or generic domain of the URL - Private certificate must be signed by a CA certificate known to the browser - Server does not validate client Private Certificate - No reason to deny access to someone who wants to purchase from you! - Browsers preloaded with certificates - Generic private certificate - All major CA certificates (Public Portions) - Entire process transparent to Browser user
+- SSL was originally developed by Netscape - Goal was to enable electronic payment over the WWW. - TLS encrypts communications between two partners - Transmissions are encrypted in both directions over the life of the session. - Encryption is managed through X.509 Private certificates being present at both ends - Authentication is managed by having the Public Portion of each of the signing CA certificates be present at the opposing end. - Client Browser validates URL against Private Certificate of website - Personal certificate must contain the URL or generic domain of the URL - Personal certificate must be signed by a CA certificate known to the browser - Server does not validate client Private Certificate by default - No reason to deny access to someone who wants to purchase from you! - Servers, and hence browsers, are preloaded with certificates - Generic personal certificate - All major CA Signer Certificates (Public Portion) - Entire process transparent to Browser user